Wallpapering Cost

 Which is easier to hang, paste the wall or paste the paper wallpaper?

-Wallpapering Prices
+Wallpapering Prices (Labour Only)

 These prices include labour and basic materials (paste, preparation) but exclude wallpaper costs.
-Wallpaper prices vary from £10-£100+ per roll, depending on quality and design.
+Wallpaper prices vary from £5 - £100+ per roll, depending on quality and design.

-| Room Type | Duration | Total Cost |
+| Room Type | Job | Timescale | Cost |

-| Small bedroom (new wallpaper only) | 1-2 days | £300 |
+| Small bedroom | New wallpaper only | 1-2 days | £300-£400 |

-| Large bedroom with bay window | 4 days | £730 |
+| Large bedroom with bay window | Strip old wallpaper and hang new wallpaper | 3-4 days | £650-£750 |

 Factors That Impact the Cost to Wallpaper a Room

 Wallpaper cost is influenced by several factors, with room size and complexity being the most obvious.
 Bigger rooms and awkward spaces take longer, so wallpapering costs increase accordingly.
+For example, rooms with multiple windows, alcoves, or unique architectural features may require more time and effort to wallpaper.

 Wall Condition Impact

-The condition of the walls will also have an impact on wallpaper installation costs.
+The condition of the walls will have an impact on wallpaper installation costs.
 Walls with lots of cracks and holes, which need fixing before hanging wallpaper, require much more preparation time, bumping up the cost significantly.

 Labour Considerations